Hoomaaan/My-Work-Sample/README.md

 # My-Work-Sample
-I have provided a sample of my work in this repository.
+I have provided a sample of my work in this repository (C++, Java, Python).
 Please do not hesitate to contact me if you have any questions.

 # Description
 "CPP maximal clique enumeration.zip" contains the C++ (object-oriented) codes for counting the number of maximal cliques in a graph.
 This folder contains two methods: Tomita and our proposed one in a parallel setting.